thorpej/nabu-ftdi-serial/README.md

   interrupt effectively de-asserts _CTS_, which will cause the sender to pause transmitting until the interrupt has been serviced.

-This board is 99.9% the work of Kris Seula (MyGeekyHobby.com).
+This board is 99.9% the work of Kris Sekula (MyGeekyHobby.com).
 All I did was add the hardware flow control modification.
 Kudos to Kris for publishing his idea [here](https://github.com/Kris-Sekula/NABU/tree/main/RS422Alternative).